chloelewisdev/milestone-project-3/README.md

 * The Tips feature could be developed much further in the future.
 It would be good if each tip that was added contained a date, and then on the Tips page, the tips could be displayed in date order starting with the newest first.
 * It would also be good if the Tips feature contained pagination, because currently if lots of tips were added, the user would have to scroll a long way down the page to read them which isn’t necessarily good user experience.
 The ‘Scroll to top’ hopefully helps the user for now but this would definitely be something to implement in the future.
-* It would also be useful if the user could search the tips by username, so this is something that would be great to add in the future.
-Then if the user finds certain tips shared by a particular user helpful, they would be able to search for just the tips just shared by that user.
 * It would be useful if the Profile page contained a section where the user could update their login details including username and password.